 The DOE believes civics education is an essential part of every student’s core academic experience.
 We launched the Civics for All initiative to strengthen opportunities for students to develop skills and knowledge related to democracy.
 The goal is for all our students to become engaged citizens who can think critically and are empowered to chart the course that our city and country take.
 Civics for All helps schools support students in making connections between history, current events, and democratic structures.

-For the first time, New York City schools dedicated a full week, April 8–12, 2019, to celebrating youth voice, the importance of registering to vote, and civic empowerment.
+For the first time, New York City schools dedicated a full week in April to celebrating youth voice, the importance of registering to vote, and civic empowerment.
 Activities included:

 - Voter registration of all eligible high school students.
 To be eligible, a student must be a U.S. citizen and 18 years old by December 31, 2019.